Spicy Jamaican chicken curry offers an island escape, sans flight.

 If you want to kick up the heat, add another Scotch Bonnet pepper or, perhaps, a bit of cayenne.

 Because results vary considerably depending on the curry mix you use, you may need to tweak the flavors slightly.
 Or feel free to make your own (see note below).
 Add a bit more vinegar and Worcestershire sauce if you find it lacking in depth.

-- 1 scotch bonnet or habanero pepper, minced (see note)
+1 scotch bonnet or habanero pepper, minced (see notes)

-- 3 1/2 tablespoons Jamaican curry powder (see note)
+3 1/2 tablespoons Jamaican curry powder (see notes)